graeme-a-stewart/graeme-a-stewart.github.io/index.md

   <div class="container">
     <img class="left" src="/assets/images/EilishCat.jpg" width=150px>
     <p>
     You might see this image associated with me in various places online.
-My younger child, Eilish, drew this for me many years ago and I have used it ever since. <emph>Thanks Eilish!</emph>.
+My younger child drew this for me many years ago and I have used it as an avarat ever since. <emph>Thanks Eilish!</emph>.
     </p>
     <div style="clear: both"></div>
   </div>